Nils Torvalds: Linux kernel statement

-Nils' son Linus Torvalds, the creator of the Linux kernel, joked during a LinuxCon keynote on 18 September 2013 that the National Security Agency, the creators of SELinux, wanted a backdoor in the kernel.
-However, later, Linus's father revealed that the NSA had actually asked for the installation of backdoors in Linux.
+Torvalds's son Linus, the creator of the Linux kernel, was asked during a LinuxCon keynote on 18 September 2013 if National Security Agency, asked for a backdoor in the kernel.
+He answered no, while nodding his head indicating yes.
+Later, Torvalds brought this incident up during a LIBE committee inquiry.

 When my oldest son [Linus Torvalds] was asked the same question: "Has he been approached by the NSA about backdoors?" he said "No", but at the same time he nodded.
 Then he was sort of in the legal free.
 He had given the right answer, [but] everybody understood that the NSA had approached him.